 Sometimes you hear it first.
 Sometimes you see a new stain spreading on your ceiling, and sometimes you feel it land right on your head.
-No matter how you notice it, the dreaded drip of a leaky roof is always an unpleasant discovery.
+No matter how you notice it, the dreaded drip of a leaking roof is always an unpleasant discovery.

-You can look for the leak source from inside your attic, or from on top of your roof (if it’s safe for you to go up there—don’t do this if it’s still raining, or if the roof is at a steep angle).
-Water always flows to the lowest point it can, so look “uphill” from the drip to find the culprit hole in your roof.
+You can look for the leak location from inside your attic, or from on top of your roof (if it’s safe for you to go up there—don’t do this if it’s still raining, or if the roof is at a steep angle).
+Water always flows to the lowest point it can, so look “uphill” from the drip to find the culprit hole in your leaking roof.

 If a visual inspection doesn’t locate the source of the roof leak, you might be able to find it with the help of a friend and a garden hose.
 When the weather is dry, have one person get on top of the roof.
 Once there, the person up top should spray down the roof, in isolated areas, starting “downhill” and working upward, while the other person observes the leak from inside the house.

+If you can’t find a leak in the roof, you must direct a continuous flow of water to the area to be leaked.
 As you can imagine, this method can take some time, as you may need to keep a steady flow of water on the leaky spot before it begins to drip through.
 However, once that happens, you can identify the area where the roof leak is located, and mark it for repair or closer inspection.

-A Quick Emergency Fix
+A Quick Emergency Fix Leak Roof

 If you need a temporary cover for a roof leak before you repair it, you can make one with a tarp or some plastic sheeting and four two-by-fours.
 Follow these simple steps:

-Pick the right size of tarp from the hardware store or cut a piece of heavy plastic sheeting large enough to cover the leaky area from the eaves to the peak, plus about four feet extra
+- Pick the right size of tarp from the hardware store or cut a piece of heavy plastic sheeting large enough to cover the leaky area from the eaves to the peak, plus about four feet extra

-Wrap one end of the plastic around a two-by-four the same width as the sheet
+- Wrap one end of the plastic around a two-by-four the same width as the sheet

-Staple the plastic to the two-by-four, and nail the second two-by-four onto it
+- Staple the plastic to the two-by-four, and nail the second two-by-four onto it

-Do steps 2 and 3 to the other end of the plastic sheet
+- Do steps 2 and 3 to the other end of the plastic sheet

-Place one set of the attached two-by-fours along the eaves and run the other end of the sheet up over the top of the roof
+- Place one set of the attached two-by-fours along the eaves and run the other end of the sheet up over the top of the roof

-In addition to the two-by-fours you can put some extra weight to ensure the tarp doesnt blow off such as sand bags.
+- In addition to the two-by-fours you can put some extra weight to ensure the tarp doesnt blow off such as sand bags.